Quick Page Links

-It is essential that you ONLY use galactagogues if you are pumping / nursing regularly to remove the extra milk, that the galactagogue will create.
-It is best to try additional milk removal via pumping and hand expression to increase supply before trying galactagogues.
+You must only use galactagogues if you are pumping / nursing regularly to remove the extra milk that the galactagogue will create.
+Try additional milk removal via pumping and hand expression to increase supply before trying galactagogues.

 - It is needed when a mother has an insufficient milk supply and is using Galactagogues and pumping to produce more breast milk.

-- Used if a mother is working and breastfeeding, and trying to keep her milk supply sufficient.
+- Used if a mother is working, breastfeeding, and trying to keep her milk supply sufficient.
 A mother who returns to work may need the milk expressed for her baby.

 - Inducing lactation: Used when a woman adopts and wants to induce lactation for breastfeeding.

 - The baby is premature and incapable of breastfeeding at the moment.
 The mother will need to pump and take Galactagogues until the baby is strong enough to breastfeed.